unjulee/sensor_dev/index.md

 ## Current Tasks

-  - Currently working on fabrication of an expandable system for MAPE design.
+  - Currently working on fabrication of an expandable ruler system for MAPE design.
-  - Working on finding an endoscope that is flexible enough.
+  - Currently working on endoscope attachment fabrication and supplies.

 Learn more about each of the [components](./components/components.md) of our sensor plan.